meltyourface/blank/posts/Space-witchcraft/The-Stellar-Mystery-Unraveling-Ritual/index.md

 ## The Stellar Revelation Ritual

-Objective: To unveil the arcane properties of unknown cosmic elements found across the astral plane, decode their mystical bonds and intergalactic frequencies, and unearth their potential in shaping cosmic destinies and transcendent crafts.
+**Objective**: To unveil the arcane properties of unknown cosmic elements found across the astral plane, decode their mystical bonds and intergalactic frequencies, and unearth their potential in shaping cosmic destinies and transcendent crafts.

-Preparation:
+**Preparation**:
 1. Choose an appropriate location, preferably an elevated, remote, and open outdoor space where the night sky is visible and free from light pollution.
 2. **Gather the following interstellar ingredients and objects**:
    a.
 Celestial crystals, such as moldavite, tektite, and meteorite